Adapting your home: The bathroom

 Shower curtains can be readily found on the high street or online, however there are different types and widths, so it is important to consider the size of the shower area and length of track required before ordering a curtain.

-• The width of a shower curtain can range from 900mm to 2500mm (35.5 inches to 98.5 inches)
+• The width of a shower curtain can range from 900mm to 2500mm (35.5 inches to 98.5 inches).

 • A weighted shower curtain is designed to lie more easily on the floor and prevent water escaping underneath.
 To create an effective barrier it should finish 5mm above the floor level, but not drag on the floor.
-It will also prevent any movement of the curtain which can occur when a shower is running
+It will also prevent any movement of the curtain which can occur when a shower is running.

-• ‘Standard’ and ‘heavy duty’ shower curtains are made of woven polyester, the ‘heavy duty’ version is a thicker curtain.
+• ‘Standard’ and ‘heavy duty’ shower curtains are made of woven polyester, the heavy duty’ version is a thicker curtain.

 Shower benches and changing tables

 Shower trolleys enable a person to be wheeled in and out of the shower area.
-These are often used in care homes or other residential settings where there is sufficient space to push a shower trolley through doorways and hallways; if there isn't the space within the home to use a trolley, a wall mounted or foldable shower bench could be fitted within the shower area.
+These are often used in care homes or other residential settings where there is sufficient space to push a shower trolley through doorways and hallways; if there isn't the space within the home to use a trolley, a wall mounted, or foldable shower bench could be fitted within the shower area.

 Shower benches can be used to wash, dry and dress the user.
 The user can also be assisted off the bench by an appropriate method (e.g. hoisting) if required.
-More on the different types of hoists available can be found in DLF's fact sheet, Choosing a hoist and slings for lifting people.

 Depending on the model, shower stretchers and benches can be wall-mounted, height adjustable and/or folded away after use.
 Shower stretchers and benches can also be installed in a ‘dry’ area and just used for changing or personal care.

 Before installing a shower bench, careful consideration needs to be given to the layout of the shower area, the strength of the wall (if wall-mounted) the type and size of the shower bench required and how the user will access this (e.g. by a ceiling track hoist).
-There is a huge range available and they can be a costly item.
+There is a huge range available, and they can be a costly item.
 Therefore, it is recommended that you seek advice from an occupational therapist before purchasing one for your bathroom adaptation.

 Wash basins